-The handicap is based on the performance at a stated glider reference weight, which is based on a typical empty weight plus 110 kg.
-Where a glider is flown at a higher weight by necessity, the handicap will be increased by 0.005 for each 10 kg or part thereof that the glider exceeds the base handicap weight.
+The handicap is based on the performance at IGC Reference Mass.
+Where a glider is flown at a higher mass by necessity, the pilot will have to provide documentation to prove that his glider is still operated within legal mass limits and the handicap will be increased by 0,005 for each 10 kg or part thereof that the glider exceeds the reference mass.

-General rules for the 20m-2-Seater Class:
+General rules for the IGC 20 metre Multi-seat Class Handicap list: